sharankarthikyan/FreshWorks-assignment/README.md

 ## Configuration Steps

 ### Step 1:
-After downloading this assignment, Make sure to open the IDE in the folder that contains app.js file.
+After downloading this assignment, Make sure to open the IDE or editor in the folder that contains app.js file.

 ### Step 2:
 Run the below line.<br>